 The Gc1f phenotype has the highest affinity for vitamin D metabolites and Gc2 the lowest.40, 41 In the HANDLS study, Gc1f homozygous participants had the lowest DBP levels whilst Gc1s homozygous participants had the highest.
 Gc2 homozygous had intermediate levels of DBP.39 The prevalence of these polymorphisms differ between racial groups.33, 39 The Gc1f form of DBP is much more common amongst Black and Asian populations, while Whites are more likely to carry the Gc1s form of DBP.
 The Gc2 form is rare in Blacks but more frequent in people of Asian and European ancestry.

 In the HANDLS study, racial differences in total 25(OH)D levels were apparent, with levels of 17.3 ± 0.3 ng/ml in Blacks vs. 25.5 ± 0.4 ng/ml in whites after multivariable adjustment.
 DBP levels were also lower; 168 ± 3 mcg/ml in Blacks and 337 ± 5 mcg/ml in Whites.
 However, levels of bioavailable 25(OH)D were equivalent in Blacks and Whites.
-Vitamin D sufficiency has been determined at the level where total 25(OH)D causes calcium absorption to decline or parathyroid hormone (PTH) levels to increase.42, 43 The exact level of total 25(OH)D where these changes occur is controversial, as experimental data are inconclusive.20, 21 77-96% of Black participants in the HANDLS study would be classified as vitamin D deficient if current guidelines are used (threshold for sufficiency of 20 or 30 ng/ml).39 However, identifying them as vitamin D deficient would conflict with the observations of higher bone-mineral density, higher calcium levels, and only slightly higher PTH levels compared to the White study participants.
+Vitamin D sufficiency has been determined at the level where total 25(OH)D causes calcium absorption to decline or PTH levels to increase.42, 43 The exact level of total 25(OH)D where these changes occur is controversial, as experimental data are inconclusive.20, 21 77-96% of Black participants in the HANDLS study would be classified as vitamin D deficient if current guidelines are used (threshold for sufficiency of 20 or 30 ng/ml).39 However, identifying them as vitamin D deficient would conflict with the observations of higher bone-mineral density, higher calcium levels, and only slightly higher PTH levels compared to the White study participants.
 Although levels of total 25(OH)D are low in Blacks, their low levels of DBP seems to be protective against the manifestations of vitamin D deficiency.39 The bio-availability of other lipophilic hormones are influenced by the concentration of their carrier proteins.
 For example, lower total thyroid hormone levels are required for sufficiency when the concentration of thyroxine-binding globulin is low or undetectable.44 Indeed, mice without DBP have low levels of 25(OH)D but do not demonstrate signs of vitamin D deficiency.45 Considering these findings altogether, low total 25(OH)D may not indicate true vitamin D deficiency when DBP levels are low.
 Thus, bioavailable 25(OH)D may be a more appropriate marker for vitamin D sufficiency.
 Importantly, in the HANDLS study, genetic variants independently explained 79.4% of the variation in DBP levels after adjustment for other factors.39 After genetic variants were accounted for, race explained <0.1% of the variation in DBP levels.39

 The effect of vitamin D supplementation on total and bioavailable 25(OH)D levels in persons with different DBP genotypes is unclear.
 Studies evaluating the utility of vitamin D supplementation on soft and hard cardiovascular end-points in CKD patients have not taken this into account.
 Studies have hypothesized that correcting vitamin D deficiency would improve cardiovascular outcomes.
 However, sufficiency has been determined using 25(OH)D levels.
 Participants who have been recruited with low 25(OH)D levels may not have been truly vitamin D deficient when considering DBP levels.
 Hence, it is possible that further vitamin D supplementation would provide no further benefit in certain patients.
 Thus, may partly explain the lack of positive findings in RCTs.
 It would be useful for future RCTs to consider the implications of different DBP genotypes in recruited participants.